googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 },
 ```

 When running the first generator, the `ProgramBuilder.randomBuiltin` API will consult the static environment model to find an available builtin.
 In this case, the environment model may contain the following builtin: `bar: .function([] => .anything)`, which is then choosen.
 Next, code generation may select the  `FunctionCallGenerator`.
 As it states that it would like a `.function()` as argument, the ProgramBuilder would (likely) select the previously loaded builtin.
 As its signature is known, no argument values are selected for the call and the return value is typed as `.anything`.
 Finally, code generation may pick the `ComputedPropertyAssignmentGenerator`.
 As there is currently no value of type `.object()` available, the return value of the function call would (likely) be selected as it has type `.anything`.
-This way, there is al least a chance that the value will be an object at runtime.
+This way, there is at least a chance that the value will be an object at runtime.
 As it cannot be ruled out that the value is not "nullish" (`null` or `undefined`), in which case a runtime exception would be raised, the code generator marks the operation as guarded.
 Putting everything together, the following code is generated for the function:

 ```
 v4 <- BeginPlainFunction -> v5, v6